mascaldotfr/CoRT-dc/README.md

 - a bot that displays BZ status changes and next BZs, with countdowns (live @ https://discord.gg/DXDWKnZ2mw)
 - a bot that displays bosses respawn time, with countdowns (live @ https://discord.gg/SBzmeycYdT)

 It's released under the MIT License.
-A former, simpler version using webhooks can be found in the `legacy` branch of the repo.
+A former version using webhooks can be found in the `legacy` branch of the repo.

 ## Deployment